Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Introduction

-A third application of the ISW effect is the reconstruction of a large-scale map of projected gravitational potentials \citep{Barreiro2008}: using the correlation between temperature anisotropies and a map of the tracer density, it is possible to estimate these secondary temperature anisotropies.
+A third application of the ISW effect is the reconstruction of a large-scale map of projected gravitational potentials \citep{Barreiro2008}.
+Using the correlation between temperature anisotropies and a map of the tracer density, it is possible to estimate these secondary temperature anisotropies directly.

 The purpose of this paper is the measurement of the ISW effect with the full \Planck\ 2015 data set and to establish the corresponding constraints on cosmological parameters.
-In principle, including polarization data allows to reduce the error bars in estimating cross-angular power spectra~\citep{Frommert2009}, and it provides a separation of the temperature anisotropies into those correlated and uncorrelated with polarization, by which the secondary nature of the ISW effect can be better investigated.
+In principle, including polarization data allows us to reduce the error bars in estimating angular cross-power spectra~\citep{Frommert2009}, and it provides a separation of the temperature anisotropies into those correlated and uncorrelated with polarization, through which the secondary nature of the ISW effect can be better investigated.
 Furthermore, the reconstruction of the weak lensing potential is improved, and a better template for cross-correlation is provided.
-However, as mentioned above, the current polarization information provided in the CMB maps of the 2015 \Planck\ data release is limited to angular scales smaller than $5^\circ$ (more precisely, only multipoles $\ell \geq 20$ are kept, with a cosine transition between $20 < \ell <40$).
+However, as mentioned above, the current polarization information provided in the CMB maps of the 2015 \Planck\ data release is limited to angular scales smaller than $5^\circ$ (more precisely, only multipoles $\ell \geq 20$ are kept, with a cosine transition in the range $20 < \ell <40$).
 This limits the amount of information on the ISW effect that can be obtained from the polarization data, since this secondary anisotropy is mostly significant on the largest angular scales.
-Therefore, in this paper, polarization is not used for the CMB cross-correlation with LSS tracers, although it is considered in the analysis of the CMB anisotropies stacked on the position of known superstructures.
+Therefore, in this paper, polarization is not used for the CMB cross-correlation with LSS tracers, although it is considered in the analysis of the CMB anisotropies stacked on the positions of known superstructures.

-The paper is organized as follows: in Sect.~\ref{sec:data} we present the data used in this work (both for the CMB and the LSS tracers).
+The paper is organized as follows.
+In Sect.~\ref{sec:data} we present the data used in this work (both for the CMB and the LSS tracers).
 The cross-correlations of these tracers are investigated in Sect.~\ref{sec:xcorr}.
 In Sect.~\ref{sec:stack} we present the results of the stacking analysis using temperature and polarization data.
-The recovery of the ISW anisotropies map is described in Sect.~\ref{sec:recov}.
+The recovery of the ISW anisotropy map is described in Sect.~\ref{sec:recov}.
 Finally, we discuss our main results and their cosmological implications in Sect.~\ref{sec:discussion}.